Your child's brain on math: Don't bother?

 Among the concerns raised about the study is its size.
 It enrolled only two dozen children, on a par with many neuroimaging studies but quite small for research that might influence people's behavior, said psychologist Scott Lilienfeld of Emory University.

 "This is very, very preliminary evidence that brain measurements might tell you something that psychological measurements don't," said Lilienfeld, co-author with psychiatrist Sally Satel of an upcoming book, "Brainwashed: The Seductive Appeal of Mindless Neuroscience," that critiques some uses of neuroimaging.
-"It's important to see if the findings hold up in a second sample, and if other labs corroborate this."
+"It's important to see if the findings hold up in a second sample [of children], and if other labs corroborate this."

 Because brain images seem more rigorous than psychological measures, he said, there is a risk that parents and educators will interpret the study as definitive evidence that some children are doomed to be innumerate.